ltspicer/dxf2gcode.linux.installer/readme.txt

 Then you have to downgrade setup tools.
 Enter in the terminal:

-pip install --upgrade --user setuptools==58.3.0
+pip install --upgrade --user setuptools==58.3.0 if not work, then pip install setuptools==65 --break-system-packages

 Then run the installer again.